 Good for: award winning Hunter Semillions.

-First Creek have been making wine here for almost 20 years and have established a solid reputation for quality wine.
+First Creek have been making wine here for over 20 years and have established a solid reputation for quality wine.
 The cellar door might not be the most interesting but the wine you get to taste here is well worth it.

 Good for: the range.
 They source the best fruit to make everything from Merlot and Shiraz to sparkling Moscato and Botrytus.